Why I'm revisiting software fundamentals and my learning plan

 I think of getting a master's like adding branches to a tree of CS/Software knowledge.
 And I think of getting a bachelor's as strengthening the trunk of said tree.
 I already have a bachelor's, but going through another one will make my knowledge tree trunk even stronger, which is more important to me right now because I believe a stronger/bigger trunk may allow for a taller tree with more branches in the future.

 As for research-based Master's, I have respect for Computer Science research but it's just not a right fit for me and the type of jobs I will be looking for in the future.
-Also, not interested in staying in academia, with all due respect.
+I'm not interested in academia, with all due respect.
 I know not all master's degrees make you write a research thesis.
 The ones that just focus on courses I can replicate for free or a lot cheaper as mentioned above.

 I understand the credential aspect of a master's.
 But at the end of the day it's just a piece of paper.
 Most important of course is the knowledge obtained from the degree.
 Although I won't be getting a credential for OSSU, the knowledge is important to me and I have this blog to showcase my learnings and reviews of each course I take.
 Not to mention I will be putting OSSU on my LinkedIn.
+I also have the opportunity to earn verified certificates on coursera and edX.

 What about a job?